The Limits of Citation Counts: Comparisons of authors across fields

 Second, field-normalization is sensitive to the level of aggregation retained to perform the normalization.
-Consider two authors who obtain the same list of citations counts.
+Consider two authors who have the same list of citations counts.
 Suppose that the first is an economic theorist, while the second is a graph theorist.
-As papers are more cited in economics than in mathematics, it seems that the second author should be considered more influential, if one admits the notion of field-normalization.
+As papers are more cited in economics than in mathematics, it seems that the second author should be considered more influential, if one adheres to the field-normalization paradigm.
 At the same time, if one observes that papers are more cited in graph theory than in economic theory, one must also conclude that the first author is more influential than the second one.
 It follows that field-normalization is an ambiguous notion, that crucially depends on the level at which the normalization is performed \citep{Zitt2005}.

-The third difficulty concerns the categorical definition of fields.
-Depending on the database under consideration, the partition of papers into fields can be obtained either exogeneously by an external observer, or endogenously from the database, thanks to suitable network methods \citep{Copic}.\footnote{A common strategy is to obtain a categorization of journals into fields with either method, and then to deduce the field of a paper from the journal where it has been published.} In any case, the problem arises that many authors and papers lie at the intersection of different fields.
-This difficulty seems to limit the applicability of field-normalization at the level of the whole database.\footnote{For instance, \citet{Perry} restrict their empirical analysis to economists working in a single field.}
+A third issue relates to the difficulty of reaching a consensual field classification system \citep{waltman2019field}.
+Different methodologies, whether algorithmic or expert-driven, can lead to distinct field classification outcomes.
+The arbitrariness of the retained classification system is most acute when a scholar lies at the intersection of two fields, say, one with a high citation rate and one with a low citation rate.
+The measured influence of such scholar is then highly dependent of the field assigned to her by the classification system.

-To avoid the pitfalls associated with field-normalization, I propose a weaker property of field comparability.
-The axiom requires the average influence to be equal for two different fields of science, \emph{only in the extreme case in which the two fields are completely disjoint}.
-With this property, imbalances between interrelated fields are allowed, and the definition of fields is unambiguous.
+I have argued here that, while the \emph{objective} of field-normalization is consensual, the \emph{procedure} of field-normalization raises three important issues that limit the relevance of its outcomes.
+To distinguish between the two, I now formalize a minimal requirement (on influence measures) that captures the \emph{objective} of field-normalization, without imposing restrictions when the \emph{procedure} of field-normalization is problematic.
+The following axiom requires the average influence to be equal for two different fields of science, \emph{only in the extreme case in which the two fields are completely disjoint}.\footnote{A similar idea was developed by \citet{Waltman2013}, who observed that the SNIP index - an impact indicator for journals - will have the same average for two disjoint fields of science, under a couple of benign conditions.
+Relatedly, a slightly stronger property - \emph{insensitivity to field differences} - has been proposed for journals impact indicators in \citet{Waltman2010}.}